Independence, flexibility, and unlimited financial potential — these are all inviting parts of a freelancing lifestyle.

 Here’s a list of average rates per industry:

-For example, creating a commercial for a Fortune 500 company will hold a little more value than that for a local coffee shop, right?
-Right, so you’d likely charge more for the former.
-Now, that’s not to say one company has more value than the other; you’re just taking into consideration what they can afford and the overall impact of your project.
+For example, creating a commercial for a Fortune 500 company may hold more value than a video for a local coffee shop, so you’d likely charge more for the former.
+That’s not to say one company has more value than the other.
+But it allows you to take what they can afford and the potential impact of the project into consideration.

-Managing Freelance Jobs and Clients
+5. Managing Freelance Jobs and Clients

 The best way to prevent problems (and impress your clients while you’re at it) is to have a solid project management process in place.
 Not only will this help you approach each project with assurance and organization, but it’ll also communicate professionalism to your clients.